How does this medication work? What will it do for me?

 Allergy: Serious allergic reactions have been reported by people who take this medication.
 These reactions often occur following the first dose.
 Signs of an allergic reaction include a severe rash, hives, swollen face or throat, or difficulty breathing.
 If these occur, seek immediate medical attention.

-Diabetes: Disturbances of blood glucose control, including the onset of high or low blood glucose, have been reported with ofloxacin.
+Diabetes: Problems with blood glucose control, including the onset of high or low blood glucose, have been reported with ofloxacin.
 This usually occurs for people with diabetes who use insulin or take an antidiabetes medication by mouth (e.g., glyburide).
 If you have diabetes and are taking ofloxacin, carefully monitor your blood glucose.

 Drowsiness/reduced alertness: Ofloxacin may cause drowsiness or dizziness.
 Do not drive or engage in other activities requiring alertness if the medication affects you in this way.